pagevamp/crozier-demo/README.md

     * fonts (Used for custom font)
     * images (Used for static image and assets)
     * includes (Used to include modular html file throughout the pages)
+        * Include has modules folder where all developed modules section are inserted.
+        * Global Modules html like header, footer.html are kept outside
+        * Each Modules and its variation should have separate modules scss and javascript file if needed within the modules.
     * script (Used to define global and modular javascript within)
+        * Global functions and utility should be present within app.js which will be called throughout the files.
+        * Separate modules javascript should have same name as modules developed and should be included with the modules inside <b>Includes</b> folder with same name.
-    * scss (Used to define global app.scss and design.scss as entry point. app.scss is used globally and desgin.scss is used to define modular scss file associated within the files)
+    * scss (Used to define global app.scss and design.scss as entry point. app.scss is used globally and design.scss is used to define modular scss file associated within the files)
+        * app.css complied should be used globally.
+        * design.scss will contain all the modular css associated with the modules and included on our architecture but should be implemented individually within the modules used while developing on sitecore.
 * gulpfile.js / gulpSettings (Used to automate the process with gulp 4 and webpack )